How to make your business planning a success

 To begin with book half a day just for yourself so that you can take the time to think about your strategy without ringing phones, pinging emails or small children bothering you!
 Once you have some peace and quiet then I recommend working through the following steps:

-Business gurus have long found that if you focus on the five SMART aspects then you’ll be much more likely to reach your goals.
-And during a chat over a cup of tea with Tracey Baum earlier this year, we realised that while doing those bits is good, why people usually fail is that they don’t acknowledge WHY they are setting these goals.
+Business gurus have long found that if you focus on the five SMART aspects then you?ll be much more likely to reach your goals.
+And I was thinking over a cup of tea a few years back, that while doing those bits is good, the reason why people usually fail is that they don?t acknowledge WHY they are setting these goals.
 What will it actually achieve for your business, and why do you want that?
-Don’t set goals because you think those are the ones you should have, make them attractive.
+Don?t set goals because you think those are the ones you should have, make them attractive.

 I find that highlighting the benefits of my goals keep me more on track, for example: